bgohman/portfolio/_portfolio/04_blocitoff.md

 ## Solution

 As with any traditional to-do list, a user can create new items, and then mark them as completed.
 The key feature of Blocitoff is that to-do items are automatically deleted seven days after their creation date.
 Using Bloccitoff helps develop good productivity habits.
 You are more likely to consider whether a task is truly important before adding it to your list, and when items approach their deadline you have a second chance to decide if it is a priority.
 This is an improvement over passively adding a task to a to-do list that remains there for a very long period of time.

-## Results

-The key feature of Bloccitoff is that tasks older than seven days be deleted.
-This was accomplished by using a cusotom rake task:
-{%highlight ruby%}
-namespace :todo do
-  desc "TODO"
-  desc "Delete items older than seven days" task delete_items: :environment do
-    Item.where("created_at <= ?", Time.now - 7.days).destroy_all
-  end
-end
-{%endhighlight%}

 ## Conclusion